This curried millet stew is total Indian-style comfort food for a chilly evening!

 And just as a side note, my husband does not eat clean (except what he eats from my cooking), and even he enjoyed this.
 Mini Chef, on the other hand, was not a fan.
 But that’s okay.
 I’m working on him.
 He should be a gourmand by the time he’s 5.

-- 8 cups vegetable stock, low sodium and no sugar added
+- 8 cups vegetable stock (low sodium, no sugar added)

 - 1 cup water (optional)